csams/workflow/README.md

         self.log.info(self.a._exception)
 ```

-Combine `optional` and `on_error` if you always want to execute regardless of the dependency's
+Combine `optional` and `on_error` if the plugin should always execute regardless of a dependency's
 state.

 ```python